 Home Secretary, National Academy of Sciences

-Susan R. Wessler is a Distinguished Professor of Genetics in the Department of Botany & Plant Sciences at the University of California, Riverside.
+She is also the Home Secretary, National Academy of Sciences.
 Born in New York City, Wessler earned her B.A. at the State University of New York at Stony Brook in 1974, and her Ph.D. at Cornell University in 1980.
 Wessler completed a postdoctoral fellowship with the Carnegie Institute of Washington, working on transposable elements in maize.
 From 1983-2010 Wessler was in the department of plant biology at the University of Georgia, Athens, where she was Assistant, Associate, Full Professor and finally Regents Professor.
 Wessler was elected to membership in the National Academy of Sciences in 1998 and was elected in 2004 to the Council of the National Academy.
 She was elected as NAS Home Secretary in 2011.
 She is a fellow of the American Association of the Advancement of Science and the American Academy of Arts and Sciences.
 She is the recipient of Distinguished Scientist Award (2007) from the Southeastern Universities Research Association (SURA), the Stephen Hales Prize (2010) from the American Association of Plant Biology and the FASEB Excellence in Science Award (2012).
 Her scientific interest focuses on the subject of plant transposable elements and the evolution of plant genomes.

 Sheldon Weinbaum [NAS/NAE/NAM]